Professional Practice

 This means that, in certain practice settings, RRTs can administer initiate, titrate or discontinue oxygen based solely on their own professional judgement.
 However, it is important to understand that there are other pieces of legislation and policies limiting where RTs can independently administer.

-The Public Hospitals Act¹¹ requires an order for every treatment or diagnostic procedure and the Independent Health Facilities Act¹² requires an order for all examinations, tests, consultations, and treatments.
-Therefore, RRTs are only permitted to independently administer oxygen in practice setting where these two pieces of legislation do not apply (e.g., in a client’s home).
+The Public Hospitals Act[9] requires an order for every treatment or diagnostic procedure.
+Therefore, RRTs are only permitted to independently administer oxygen in practice settings where this legislation does not apply (e.g., in a patient’s home)

 Assistive Devices Program (ADP)

 The Assistive Devices Program (ADP) authorizes RRTs who meet specific criteria to complete the Application for Funding Home Oxygen in place of the prescriber.
-Therefore, when a physician or a nurse practitioner prescribes home oxygen therapy, an eligible RRT may complete the application – provided they are not employed (full-time, part-time or casual) for a home care company.
+Therefore, when a physician or a nurse practitioner prescribes home oxygen therapy, an eligible RRT may complete the application – provided they are not employed (full-time, part-time or casual) by a home care company.
+Note: GRT’s are not permitted to sign ADP forms.

-More information can be found of the CRTO website in the section entitled ADP Home Oxygen Application.
+More information can be found of the CRTO website in the section entitled ADP Home Oxygen Application – CRTO.

 Local Health Integration Network (LHIN) Home and Community Care Services

-Fourteen (14) Local Health Integration Networks across the province provide access to home and community care services for Ontario residents and co-ordinate admission to long-term care facilities.
-These LHINs coordinate access to a wide range of contracted services in the community, including Respiratory Therapy.
+Home and Community Care Support Service agencies across the province provide access to home and community care services for Ontario residents and co-ordinate admission to long-term care facilities.
+These HCCSSs coordinate access to a wide range of contracted services in the community, including Respiratory Therapy in some regions.

 Terms, Conditions and Limitations on an RTs Certificate of